chalkan3/sloth-runner/README.md

 ---

+## 🚀 Advanced Features

+`sloth-runner` also includes several advanced features for more complex workflows and development scenarios.

+*   **Interactive Task Runner:** Step through tasks one by one for debugging and development.
+*   **Enhanced `values.yaml` Templating:** Use Go template syntax to inject environment variables into your `values.yaml` files for dynamic configurations.

+For detailed information on these and other advanced features, refer to the [Advanced Features documentation](./docs/advanced-features.md).

+---

 ## ⚙️ Lua API

 `sloth-runner` exposes several Go functionalities as Lua modules, allowing your tasks to interact with the system and external services.